WXYC

 The station broadcasts 24 hours a day, 365 days a year.
 Its signal has been simulcast on the Internet by ibiblio since November 1994 and is credited as having performed the first Internet radio broadcast in the world.
 It can also be found on iTunes, where, based on listener feedback, it would appear to enjoy some popularity in the UK and the American Northeast among Internet listeners.

 The station is known for an eclectic variety of content, including: jazz, blues, rock, hip hop, zydeco, metal, electronic music, folk music, bluegrass, country, traditional Asian music, traditional African music, calypso, samba, tejano, mariachi, Latin American music, funk, electroclash, synthpop, pop, cajun, doo wop, reggae, dance hall, classical, classic rock, and almost any other type of music.

 There is a stated emphasis on music from the 20th century onwards (as opposed to classical), though classical music is played from time to time.
 Furthermore, there is a conscious attempt to give artists from North Carolina (especially the greater Chapel Hill area) more air time, but local artists do not dominate the content.
 There are also specialty talk shows that highlight sports, news, and student government at UNC.
 Specialty music shows exhibit material from UNC's Southern Folklife Collection, music usually considered too erratic, abrasive, or lengthy for regular radio play (even by WXYC's permissive standards), local music, newly released music, and electronic/dance.
 Additionally, every Thursday night there is a three-hour theme show.
 The theme of this show changes every week, but a few examples include: songs about chickens, music from Mexico, Swing music from occupied Europe, the northern England electronic scene, batucada, music performed by convicted criminals, and Carolina Soul of the 1960s through 1980s.
+Every few weeks, the Backyard Barbecue show features live performances from local artists.

 WXYC's offices and studios are located in the Frank Porter Graham Student Union on the campus of the University of North Carolina.
 WXYC's transmitter is located on Jones Ferry Road in Chatham County, North Carolina.

-WXYC is known for putting on dances throughout the year with various themes, including the 80s, the early 1990s, and the best music released in the past year.
+WXYC is known for putting on dances throughout the year, usually at Cat's Cradle, with various themes, including the 80s, the early 1990s, and the best music released in the past year.